 So she did.

 He was struggling — inside and out.
-I could see it on the monitor, in his limp eyes, his pale, damp skin.
+I could see it in the fast, irregular blips on the monitor, in his limp eyes, his pale, damp skin.
 His heart was pounding, his breath shallow and labored.
 All of his energy was spent with staying alive.
 He didn’t even have enough left to look at us, to look at her.

 I tried to ease the suffering as well as I could.
 A little assistance with his breathing, a cool cloth for his damp head, his love by his side.
 They had all already decided that they didn’t want more — no machines breathing for him, no shocks to restart his heart.
 This battle was lost months ago.
 They were just hoping the last round would come from a sniper, one stealthy shot he never heard.